tsunecko/development-test/README.md

 3/ Then attach a wallet to the app using wagmi https://wagmi.sh/

-4/ Then make a PR to this repository with your changes
+4/ Give us a link to your code